Using an air purifier to combat mould

 The air purifiers available on the market vary in their functions and capabilities.

 One of the most notable types is an air purifier with multi-layer filters of varying filter mesh density.
+This is the case for all Eoleaf air purifiers.
 This type of air purifier can successfully capture and remove all mould spores suspended in the air, stopping mould in its development and spread.
 The filters contained in the device may be made of carbon, fibreglass, or more natural materials.
-These filters should be changed on average once a year (for use in the UK and assuming the device is being properly used as per the manufacturer regarding surface area).
+These filters should be changed on average once a year (assuming the device is being properly used as per the manufacturer regarding surface area).
 The HEPA filter, a filter used in all Eoleaf devices, meets stringent European standards and guarantees powerful and efficient filtration.
 Filters meeting this certification trap and remove 99.95% of particles with a diameter greater than or equal to 0.01 µm, including fungi.

 Eoleaf's range of air purifiers